New York State Assessment Community Enterprise System (ACES)

 Q: How many years of historical roll data can you convert and import into ACES?

-A: We will work with localities to convert and import five years of historical data.
-For access to data older than five years, local officials can continue to use RPSV4.
+A: We will work with localities to convert and import at least six years of historical data.
+For access to data older data, local officials can continue to use RPSV4.

 Q: Who will I contact if I need support?

-A: We’re developing a multi-tiered support system you can contact.
-It will include the ORPTS Regional Liaisons, the RPS Support Team, and the New York State Call Center.
+A: We’re developing a multi-tiered support system for users to report issues and request enhancements.
+It will include the ORPTS Regional Liaisons, the ACES Support Team, and the New York State Call Center.

 Q: Who will set up my ACES account?

 A: New York State will set up accounts for local officials.
 Each municipality will control access permissions.